 In this episode, leading international climate barrister Harj Narulla calls UN climate summits a "big, messy jamboree", and talks about why we need them, and why they aren't enough.
-Harj - who represented the Solomon Islands in a landmark climate change case before the International Court
+Harj - who represented the Solomon Islands in a landmark climate change case before the International Court of

 We've got some real heavyweights talking about decarbonising heavy industry in the latest Track Changes pod!
 Marghanita Johnson (Australian Aluminium Council), Ben McGarry (Aurecon), and Trent Hawkins (ERM).
-They're a very talented crew, each with hands-on experience, and each with a deep knowledge of 'big
+They're a very talented crew, each with hands-on experience, and each with a deep knowledge of '

 An update on what to expect from Australian states and territories on the climate change, sustainability, and waste management front in 2026.
 Which state has an approach to climate change and sustainability that would make great fodder for a standalone true crime podcast?
 Which one has an approach that would